-The Romance Writers of America say the main plot of a romance novel must revolve around the two people as they develop love for each other and work to build a relationship.
-Sounds incredibly simplistic.
+The Romance Writers of America say the main plot of a romance novel must revolve around two people as they develop love for each other and work to build a relationship.
+Sounds incredibly simplistic, right?
 But you know what?
 If it ain’t broke, don’t fix it.
 Romance novels generate yearly sales of over a billion dollars!

-Picture, if you will, a handsome, dangerous devil.
-He’s running from the law.
+A handsome devil.
+Dangerous.
+He’s runnin’ from the law.
 Picture also, if you will, a lovelorn, lonely lady.
 A single mom, she is.

 This man!
 Do you know what this man can do?
 Well, he can change a tire.
 He can clean gutters.
-Teach her early-teen boy to throw a baseball.
+He can teach her nonathletic early-teen son to throw a baseball.

-He’s got a manly demeanor, yeoman limbs, a full head of sleek hair, and a dashing ‘stache (well, prison-inmate goatee, but, really, what’s the difference?).
+He’s got a manly demeanor, yeoman limbs, a full head of sleek hair, and a dashing ‘stache (well, prison-inmate goatee, but, really, why split [facial] hairs?).

 What else?
-He fixes the squeaky floorboard and oils the door.
+He fixes her squeaky floorboard and oils her door.
 And makes tasty, tasty chili.
 He can be taught to cha-cha in the living room and tango in the kitchen.
 He moves well.

-He can stand behind the woman like Patrick Swayze behind Demi Moore in “Ghost,” with his manly lantern jaw on her shoulder, and mush her hands around in a bowl of sugary peaches, with intent to produce a perfect peach pie.
-Inhale, if you will, the peachy aroma.
+He can also stand behind the woman like Patrick Swayze behind Demi Moore in “Ghost,” with his manly lantern jaw on her shoulder, and mush her hands around in a bowl of sugary peaches, with intent (and great skill) to produce a perfect peach pie.
+Inhale, if you will … the peachy aroma.

-Take a wild guess—do you think there’s a remote chance this woman will maybe fall in love with this man?
-To the point that her hands shake constantly?
+Do you think there’s a remote chance this woman will maybe fall in love with this man?
+Like, to the point that her hands shake constantly?
 What are the odds?

-Do you think it matters to her that he’s a jail-break ex-con?
+Do you think it matters one whit to her that he’s a jail-break ex-con?
 An ex-con who, with sly menacing charm, coerces her and her son to take him home from the Walmart janitor closet he suddenly pops out of?
-That she’s therefore harboring a fugitive?
+Or that she’s therefore harboring a fugitive?

-There’s some business with friends stopping by, cops stopping by, and other close calls.
+There’s some business with friends stopping by, cops stopping by, and other mild nail-biters.
 There are flashbacks as to how this man got where he got.

 How long will he stay?
 Will he board a train when his stitches heal (he’s wounded, of course) and disappear forever?

-So, furthermore, according to the Romance Writers of America, a romance novel must have an “emotionally satisfying and optimistic ending.”
+And so, furthermore, according to the Romance Writers of America, a romance novel … must have an “emotionally satisfying and optimistic ending.”

 Does “Labor Day” meet this requirement?
-Well, we can’t tell you that.
-That would spoil the fun.
+Well, I can’t possibly tell you that.
+That would be a big Labor Day spoiler of fun.

 Let’s just say this movie is an example of why, when the world self-destructs, all that will be left is cockroaches and romance novels.
 And Keith Richards.
-Okay, never mind that last one.
+OK, never mind that last one.

-The cinematography is cozy; the shots are rural America.
+The cinematography is cozy; the shots are rural-America nostalgic.
 The music is sometimes slightly overbearing.

 Romance has been around since the dawn of human beings.
 What’s not to like?
 Go like it.
-Like it on Facebook.
+Go like it on Facebook.

 Director: Jason Reitman

-Starring: Kate Winslet, Josh Brolin, Tobey Maquire, James Van Der Beek
+Starring: Kate Winslet, Josh Brolin, Tobey Maquire, J.K.
+Simmons, James Van Der Beek, Clark Gregg, Lucas Hedges

 Run Time: 1 hour, 51 minutes